 The Outdoor Education program will prepare you for education positions in non-traditional education settings.
 Common jobs include:

-interpretive park rangers in state and national parks
+- interpretive park rangers in state and national parks

-naturalists in nature centers
+- naturalists in nature centers

-educators for zoos and aquaria
+- educators for zoos and aquaria

-information and education program coordinators for natural resource agencies
+- information and education program coordinators for natural resource agencies

-adventure programmers with youth programs
+- adventure programmers with youth programs

-guides with wilderness programs
+- guides with wilderness programs

-Are you looking for advanced certification?
+Are you looking for certifications and trainings?

 Interested in going on to grad school?

-With a degree in Outdoor Education, you can also go on to graduate school in many of the related fields of environmental education, interpretation, outdoor education, experiential education, natural resources management, leadership studies, and more.
+With a degree in Outdoor Education, you can also go on to graduate school in many of the related fields of environmental education, interpretation, outdoor education, experiential education, natural resources management, leadership studies, sustainability, and more.
 If you are considering this option, you should meet with an advisor to select the appropriate electives and complete an undergraduate research project.